booobing/better_recaptcha_system/README.md

     -   Easily change the hidden `TEXT`.
     -   Adjust text `lineWidth` to make it thicker or thinner.
     -   Control the `pixelSize` to create larger or smaller mosaic blocks.
--   **Tunable Resonance Effect:** Fine-tune `textSpeed`, `backgroundSpeed`, and `globalSpeed` to find the optimal balance between visibility for humans and difficulty for bots.
+-   **Tunable Resonance Effect:** Fine-tune `const_time` to find the optimal balance between visibility for humans and difficulty for bots.

 ### Usage and Customization